 Tip: If I knew I was going out to dinner or to the movie that day, I guessed what and how much I might have and entered it into my app IN ADVANCE.
 This helped me to adjust my carb intake during the morning and afternoon without exceeding my goal.

 I dropped six pounds, gained lean muscle definition, felt healthy and energized and…

 That’s right folks, I’m no longer pre-diabetic.
 And as an added bonus, I have found a way of eating that is–for me, anyway–enjoyable an sustainable.
 How’s that for a win-win situation?

 Empowered by my success, I am continuing my diet with a few tweaks.
-I still have the 70g carb-per-day goal, but I’m more relaxed about it.
+I still have the 70g carb-per-day goal, but I’m more relaxed about it and might even raise it to 100g.
 I’ve stopped counting net-carbs because the food I tend to eat is pretty high in fiber.
 I’ve started watching saturated fats because,while my HDL is awesome, my LDL is a tad off perfect.
 And I’ve raised my protein target to 80g per day because my kidneys are doing just fine.

 So there you have it, my friends.
 The end of my Sugar Shock Saga.
 Take from this what helps, ignore what doesn’t, and go forth and be healthy.

 And keep in mind: Everyone is coming from a different place and headed to a different goal.
 Do what you can to make a positive difference and accept and adapt for what you cannot.
 Be as kind and patient with yourself as you are diligent in your efforts, and I think you’ll be pleased with the results.

 To receive monthly Mindful Musings Subscribe to Tori’s blog